Branch-and-Bound Solves Random Binary IPs in Polytime: Introduction

 We note that the node selection rule used here is called the \emph{best-bound method} in the literature and often used in practice with minor modifications~\cite{linderoth1999computational}.
 This node selection rule is known to guarantee the smallest tree for any fixed partitioning rule~\cite{wolsey1999integer}.
 Also notice that Theorem~\ref{thm:main} does not specify a rule for selecting a fractional variable to branch on and therefore even ``adversarial'' choices lead to a polynomial sized tree with good probability.
 This indicates that the tree is likely to be even smaller when one uses a ``good'' variable selection rule, such as \emph{strong branching}~\cite{achterberg2005branching}.
 Another reason for the size of the tree to be even smaller in practice is that Theorem \ref{thm:main} relies only on rule (iii) of pruning, i.e., pruning by bounds, to bound the size of the tree.
-However, pruning may also occur due to rules (i) (LP infeasibility) or (ii) (integer optimality), thus leading to a smaller tree size than predicted by Theorem \ref{thm:main}.
+However, pruning may also occur due to rules (i) (LP infeasibility) or (ii) (integer optimality), thus leading to a smaller tree size than predicted by Theorem~\ref{thm:main}.

+Also notice that while $\IP$ is written in packing form (e.g., $A$ is non-negative), our bounds work for every deterministic binary IP that is ``well-behaved'', as discussed in Section \ref{sec:remark}.
 Together with the above observations, we believe Theorem~\ref{thm:main} provides compelling indication of why branch-and-bound with variable branching works so well in practice.